Parish Priest - Father Anton Column

 The Seventh Sunday Of Easter, 24th May 2020

 Dear Brothers and Sisters in Christ,

-God bless and keep you in his care!
+God bless you and keep you all safe.

 Father Anton s.c.j.